The Bible Stands Alone

-"...I was reading the Bible for the first time, at the same time that Physicist in Britain were developing the first of the space time theorems...This is the one that put Stephen Hawking (shown left in photo) to world-wide fame.
+"...I was reading the Bible for the first time, at the same time that physicists in Britain were developing the first of the space-time theorems...This is the one that put Stephen Hawking (shown left in photo) to worldwide fame.

 He and Roger Penrose (shown right in photo) back in 1970 published this theorem in which they were able to demonstrate based on only two conditions.
 If the universe contains mass, and we all are living proof that the universe contains mass...and if the equations of general relativity reliably describe the movements of bodies in the universe, then Hawking and Penrose proved that the universe has a beginning, that includes the beginning of space and time itself.
 As Hawking later boasted when he was interviewed for Readers Digest, "we proved that time was created."

 "Paul, a bondservant of God and an apostle of Jesus Christ, according to the faith of God’s elect and the acknowledgment of the truth which accords with godliness, in hope of eternal life which God, who cannot lie, promised before time began" (Titus 1:1-2).